akkartik/lines.love/reference.md

   * `flags` -- some properties of the app window.
 See [`flags` in `love.graphics.getMode`](https://love2d.org/wiki/love.window.getMode) for details.

+* `Version` -- the running version of LÖVE as a string, e.g. '11.4'.
+* `Major_version` -- just the part before the period as an int, e.g. 11.

 ## Functions that get automatically called

 * `App.initialize_globals()` -- called before running each test and also